David Venable: Early life and education

 Venable was born in and grew up in Little Rock, Arkansas, and later attended the University of Arkansas, majoring in mathematics.
 After college, he joined the United States Air Force and studied Korean at the Defense Language Institute in Monterey, California, a Department of Defense educational and research institution which provides linguistic and cultural instruction to the DoD and other Federal Agencies.
 Venable has also pursued graduate education in mathematics at the University of Texas, and international relations at Harvard University.

 Career

-Until 2005 Venable served in several intelligence roles with the National Security Agency, including Computer Network Exploitation, Cyberwarfare, Information Operations, and Digital Network Intelligence in support of global anti-terrorism operations.
+Dr. Venable has serve in several intelligence roles with the National Security Agency and Tailored Access Operations, including Computer Network Exploitation, Cyberwarfare, Information Operations, and Digital Network Intelligence in support of global anti-terrorism operations.
 He has also taught about these subjects while serving as adjunct faculty at the National Cryptologic School, a school within the National Security Agency that provides training to members of the United States Intelligence Community.